 a.
 The requester's stated reason(s) for the request as indicated on the PA-814 b.
 Fairness to the parties c.
-Ability of the requester to procure in person oral testimony and any due diligence exhibited by the requester in procuring such testimony f.
+Ability of the requester to procure in person oral testimony and any due diligence exhibited by the requester in procuring such testimony d.
+Ability to cross examine the person providing the testimony e.
+The BOR's technical capacity to honor the request f.
 Any other factors that the board deems pertinent to deciding the request